 • partial withdrawals after separation or from a beneficiary account;

 • loan taxable distributions due to separation; and

 • death benefits to a non-spouse beneficiary.

-Any amount paid directly to the recipient is subject to 20 percent federal income tax withholding, which cannot be waived.
-The recipient may elect to have an amount in addition to the 20 percent withheld on the withdrawal form or through IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, and submitting it to the TSP Service Office.
+Except for automatic cashouts, any amount paid directly to the recipient is subject to 20 percent federal income tax withholding, which cannot be waived.
+The recipient may elect to have an amount in addition to the 20 percent withheld on the withdrawal form or through IRS Form W-4P, Withholding Certificate for Pension or Annuity Payments, and submitting it to the TSP.